fannyhasbi/lab-tools-lending/README.md

 # Lab Tools Lending

+# Configuration
+Create a new file and name it `.env`.
+Copy the content from `.env.example` file to `.env` and change the values.

 ## Database Configuration
 ### Migration
 This project use [golang-migrate](https://github.com/golang-migrate/migrate) tool to make migration.
-Please install the tool before running these commands.
+Please install the tool before running these commands in development environment.

 **Migrating Up**
 ```